kylehh/kylehh.github.io/_posts/23-05-24-ray-on-sagemaker.md

 mathjax: true
 toc: true
 categories:
-  - cloud
+  - Application
 tags:
-  - aws
+  - AWS
-  - anyscale
+  - Cloud
-  - ray
+  - Ray/Anyscale
-  - sagemaker
+  - SageMaker
 ---

 Ray is an open-source framework that provides a simple and flexible way to build and scale distributed applications.
 It is designed to enable efficient and high-performance distributed computing across a cluster of machines.
 Even on a single instance machine, Ray can help you distribute computations across available CPU cores, resulting in faster execution and better resource utilization.